-- · Form of share options: registered form. - Transfer of share options: unless the Board of Directors determines otherwise, the share options cannot be sold, assigned, transferred, pledged or otherwise encumbered by the holder of the share options. - Number of shares to be issued upon exercise of share option: - ESOP 2013/ESOP 2016/ESOP 2018: each share option can be exercised for 500 new shares, taking into account the share split at a 500:1 ratio that was decided by an extraordinary shareholders' meeting on February 21, 2020. - ESOP 2020/ESOP 2021: each share option can be exercised for one new share. - Stock split: in the event of a stock split of the shares, the number of shares to be issued upon the exercise of the sharse options shall be adjusted accordingly. - Duration of the share options: - Ten years as of their issuance. - Contractual expiration period of five years as of the grant, which period shall in no case exceed the ten year period as from issuance. - · Vesting of share options: - ESOP 2013/ESOP 2016/ESOP 2018/ESOP 2020: unless the Board of Directors determines otherwise: vesting in three tranches: 1/3 (or 34% in the case of ESOP 2013) of the share options granted vests upon the date of grant, 1/3 (or 33% in the case of ESOP 2013) vests on the first anniversary date of the relevant share option agreement, 1/3 (or 33% in the case of ESOP 2013) vests on the second anniversary date of the relevant share option agreement. - ESOP 2021: unless the Board of Directors determines otherwise: vesting in four tranches: 1/4 of the share options granted vests upon grant, 1/4 vests on the first anniversary of the grant, 1/4 vests on the second anniversary of the grant, 1/4 vests on the third anniversary of the grant.
+- Form of share options: registered form. - Transfer of share options: unless the Board of Directors determines otherwise, the share options cannot be sold, assigned, transferred, pledged or otherwise encumbered by the holder of the share options. - Number of shares to be issued upon exercise of share option: - ESOP 2016/ESOP 2018: each share option can be exercised for 500 new shares, taking into account the share split at a 500:1 ratio that was decided by an extraordinary shareholders' meeting on February 21, 2020. - ESOP 2020/ESOP 2021/ESOP 2022: each share option can be exercised for one new share. - Stock split: in the event of a stock split of the shares, the number of shares to be issued upon the exercise of the share options shall be adjusted accordingly.

-- Exercise of share options: - ESOP 2013: vested share options can be exercised at any time during the year. - ESOP 2016/ESOP 2018/ESOP 2020/ESOP 2021: vested share options can be exercised during the following exercise periods: (i) March 1 until June 30; and (ii) September 1 until November 30 of each year during which the share options are valid and exercisable. - Consequence of termination of relationship between the holder of the share options and the Company: the exercise period and/or vesting period of the share options may vary depending on the circumstances under which the relationship between the holder and the Company is terminated. - · Governing law of the terms and conditions of the share options: laws of Belgium.
+- Duration of the share options: - Ten years as of their issuance. - Contractual expiration period of five years as of the grant, which period shall in no case exceed the ten year period as from issuance. - Vesting of share options: - ESOP 2016/ESOP 2018/ESOP 2020: unless the Board of Directors determines otherwise: vesting in three tranches: 1/3 of the share options granted vests upon the date of grant, 1/3 vests on the first anniversary date of the relevant share option agreement, 1/3 vests on the second anniversary date of the relevant share option agreement. - ESOP 2021/ESOP 2022: unless the Board of Directors determines otherwise: vesting in four tranches: 1/4 of the share options granted vests upon grant, 1/4 vests on the first anniversary of the grant, 1/4 vests on the second anniversary of the grant, 1/4 vests on the third anniversary of the grant. - ESOP 2021 granted to directors on June 8, 2022: vesting in one tranche: all share options granted vest on the first anniversary of the grant. - Exercise of share options: - ESOP 2016/ESOP 2018/ESOP 2020/ESOP 2021/ESOP 2022: vested share options can be exercised during the following exercise periods: (i) March 1 until June 30; and (ii) September 1 until November 30 of each year during which the share options are valid and exercisable. - Consequence of termination of relationship between the holder of the share options and the Company: the exercise period and/or vesting period of the share options may vary depending on the circumstances under which the relationship between the holder and the Company is terminated. - Governing law of the terms and conditions of the share options: laws of Belgium.